The Gran Oriente Filipino Hotel preserved as 100% affordable housing stock; one of three South Park properties to be rehabilitated

 “Our Resident Services team will be making contact with current Gran Oriente tenants, to learn their needs, so we can make informed decisions about which services will help their quality of life,” said Márcia Contreras, Deputy Executive Director of Mission Housing, and head of the organization’s Resident Services department.

 Financing the transaction

 Funds for the $4.5 million acquisition and subsequent rehabilitation are being provided by The Mayor’s Office of Housing and Community Development, and its South of Market Community Stabilization Fund.

 Ownership change spurs preservation effort

-Also, a moderate rehab for The Park View and Hotel Madrid means a total of 106 units of South Park affordable housing will be preserved.
-Construction should start in late 2019, and complete in April, 2021.
+Also included, a moderate rehab for The Park View and Hotel Madrid, which means a total of 106 units of South Park affordable housing will be preserved.
+Construction should start in late 2019, and finish in April, 2021.